Theory of Operation

 File Format

 The SDS Framework uses a binary data file format to store the individual data streams.
-It supports the recording and playback of multiple data streams that may have jitters.
-Therefore each stream contains timeslot information that allows to correlate the data streams as it is for example required in a sensor fusion application.
+It supports recording and playback of multiple data streams that may have jitter.
+Therefore, each stream contains timeslot information that allows correlating data streams, as required, for example, in sensor fusion applications.

 The binary data format (stored in *.sds data files) has a record structure with a variable size.
 Each record has the following format: